-It is normal for shower faucets to get rusty or bad over time, that is when you will have to get them replaced.
+It is normal for a shower faucet to get rusty or bad over time, that is when you will have to get them replaced.
 However, you could opt for changing them out on your own.

 Now, it is very important for you to follow certain steps in order to change out the shower faucet.
 If you do end up making mistakes while changing up the faucet, then there is a chance of leaking or even breakage.

 So, to help you out, here we’ll teach you how to change shower faucet?

 Here’s How to Change Shower Faucet?

 You have to follow a process to get the job done, and we will give you a detailed narration of how you must complete each of the steps.

 Step 1: Close the Drain